From Weak Cues to Real Identities: Evaluating Inference-Driven De-Anonymization in LLM Agents: : A Controlled Benchmark for Inference-Driven Linkage

 \subsection{Benchmark Construction}

-Classical cases establish that modern agents can reproduce historically difficult linkage behaviors, but they do not support controlled variation of the conditions that shape linkage success.
-We therefore construct \inferlink to isolate three factors: (i) fingerprint type, (ii) task intent, and (iii) attacker knowledge.
-Figure~\ref{fig:benchmark_pipeline} provides an overview of the benchmark construction and evaluation flow.
+We construct each \inferlink instance from a seed that fixes the three factors above---fingerprint type, task intent, and attacker knowledge.
+Figure~\ref{fig:benchmark_pipeline} provides an overview of the construction and evaluation flow.